hydroper/fortoresseXY/README.md

 ### Socket server side

-The socket server side is launched when a server is instantiated by at least one player.
-The list of active socket servers is managed by the HTTP server side.
+The socket server side (`FortoresseXYSocketServer`) is launched when a server is instantiated by at least one player.
+The list of active socket servers is managed by the server side.

 The socket server side uses Node.js and is still beginning.